ima18h/lists-datastructs-cpp/README.md

-Unfortuneately, we did not had enough time to finish this time.
-We hope to get a second attempt, and will finish the project then.
+Unfortuneately, we were not able to finish part 4.
-We got